catarse/mithril-postgrest/README.md

 What this library is supposed to do:

   * Help you authenticating in a [PostgREST](https://github.com/begriffs/postgrest) server.
-  * Keep some session information in the browser localStorage.
   * Provide wrappers arround the mithril request function to use JWT.
   * Provide a constructor for objects that will interact with PostgREST endpoints
   * Provide some helpers to build some useful View-Model objects.